Vex-V/BitNBuild/README.md

 or map location behind each answer.
 Each ward can be downloaded as a PDF report, and a WhatsApp button lets residents file a complaint directly.

+### Why Bangalore?

+The approach works for any city or state whose data is scattered online.
+The AI-assisted pipeline does not depend on any particular source: it turns whatever it collects into dense vectors for retrieval or into tables for SQL.
+We chose Bengaluru because we know the city and can check its data ourselves, which makes the cleaning more thorough and the results more accurate.

 ## Features

 ### Ward Atlas map